AdebolaShelby/sql/README.md

     ## Output
     ![the using clause](images/image-32.png)

-## Having
+## The Having Clause

-* Create a report of all customers located in Virginia who have spent more than $100
+* Create a report of all customers located in Virginia who have spent more than $100.

     ## Query
     ![the having clause](images/image-6.png)